UoB-COMSM0166/2025-group-21/README.md

 </div>

 #### Statistical Analysis
 A Wilcoxon Signed-Rank test was performed at both a subscale and overall level to ascertain the statistical significance of the change at a granular overarching level.
-The results (Table X) show that increasing difficulty gave a statistically significant difference in all scales except mental demand, and overall previewed workload.
+The results (Table 4) show that increasing difficulty gave a statistically significant difference in all scales except mental demand, and overall previewed workload.

 <div align="center">
-  <p><strong>Table 3</strong><br>Wilcoxon Signed-Rank Test, with N = 10, α = 0.05 and a critical value of 8</p>
+  <p><strong>Table 4</strong><br>Wilcoxon Signed-Rank Test, with N = 10, α = 0.05 and a critical value of 8</p>
   <table>
     <thead>
       <tr>